Sucks Blood

-Sucks Blood is the sixth studio album by the American garage rock band Oh Sees, released on May 15, 2007 on Castle Face Records.
+Sucks Blood is the sixth studio album by the American garage rock band Osees, released on May 15, 2007, on Castle Face Records.
 The album is the band's second to be released under the name The Oh Sees, and is their final album before changing their name to Thee Oh Sees.

 Release

 To release the album, vocalist and guitarist John Dwyer founded Castle Face Records, alongside Matt Jones and Brian Lee Hughes.